michaelfeil/infinity/README.md

 [![ci][ci-shield]][ci-url]
 [![Downloads][pepa-shield]][pepa-url]

-Infinity is a high-throughput, low-latency REST API for serving vector embeddings, supporting a wide range of sentence-transformer models and frameworks.
-Infinity is developed under [MIT Licence](https://github.com/michaelfeil/infinity/blob/main/LICENSE) and supported by [Gradient.ai](https://gradient.ai).
+Infinity is a high-throughput, low-latency REST API for serving vector embeddings, supporting all sentence-transformer models and frameworks.
+Infinity is developed under [MIT Licence](https://github.com/michaelfeil/infinity/blob/main/LICENSE).
+Infinity powers inference behind [Gradient.ai](https://gradient.ai).

 ## Why Infinity:
 Infinity provides the following features:
-- **Deploy virtually any SentenceTransformer** - deploy the model you know from [SentenceTransformers](https://github.com/UKPLab/sentence-transformers/)
+- **Deploy any SentenceTransformer** - deploy the model you know from [SentenceTransformers](https://github.com/UKPLab/sentence-transformers/)
-- **Fast inference backends**: The inference server is built on top of [torch](https://github.com/pytorch/pytorch), [fastembed(onnx-cpu)](https://github.com/qdrant/fastembed) and [CTranslate2](https://github.com/OpenNMT/CTranslate2), using FlashAttention to get the most out of your **CUDA**, **CPU** or **MPS** hardware.
+- **Fast inference backends**: The inference server is built on top of [torch](https://github.com/pytorch/pytorch), [optimum(onnx/tensorrt)](https://github.com/qdrant/fastembed) and [CTranslate2](https://github.com/OpenNMT/CTranslate2), using FlashAttention to get the most out of **CUDA**, **ROCM**, **CPU** or **MPS** chips.
 - **Dynamic batching**: New embedding requests are queued while GPU is busy with the previous ones.
-New requests are squeezed intro your GPU/CPU as soon as ready.
+New requests are squeezed intro your device as soon as ready.
 Similar max throughput on GPU as text-embeddings-inference.
 - **Correct and tested implementation**: Unit and end-to-end tested.
 Embeddings via infinity are identical to [SentenceTransformers](https://github.com/UKPLab/sentence-transformers/) (up to numerical precision).
 Lets API users create embeddings till infinity and beyond.
 - **Easy to use**: The API is built on top of [FastAPI](https://fastapi.tiangolo.com/), [Swagger](https://swagger.io/) makes it fully documented.
 API are aligned to [OpenAI's Embedding specs](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).
 See below on how to get started.